-The Innovations in Technology Award was established in 2009 to recognize an AALL member, SIS, chapter or library for their innovative use of technology in the development and creation of an application or resource for law librarians or legal professionals.
+The Innovations in Technology Award was established in 2009 to recognize an AALL member, SIS, chapter or library, or any other group affiliated with the Association for their innovative use of technology in the creation, development,modification, or visionary use of an application or resource for law librarians or legal professionals.

 The award recipient shall be selected by a panel chaired by a member of the Innovations in Technology Award Jury.